alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 # Network centrality metrics

-After completetion of the download job, `pyveg` computes the network centrality of the vegetation.
+After completetion of the download job, `pyveg` computes the network centrality of the vegetation [@Mander:2017].
 To do this, the downloaded NDVI image is thresholded.

 # Time series analysis